gumaerc-testorg/6.805-fall-2005/content/pages/readings/comm_1.md

 In addition to igniting passions on the Internet, the cyberporn scare sparked the wrath of Congress, where senators, primed with copies of the study and samples of indecent GIFs, stepped in to protect the country from a tide of Internet-ready smut.

-*   Excerpt from the Congressional Record of June 26, 1995. ([PDF]({{< baseurl >}}/resources/grassleycong_rec))
+*   Excerpt from the Congressional Record of June 26, 1995. ({{< resource_link 391a1205-05cc-5d20-6b4c-d284822ecf7a "PDF" >}})
 *   The Communications Decency Act had been reintroduced by Senator James Exon (Dem.
 Nebraska) on January 30, 1995, and reported out by the Commerce Committee in March.
 The Time article and associated events greatly heightened interest in the bill.

 Over the summer and fall, Exon's bill was amended and reconciled with similar provisions in a telecommunications bill passed by the House.

-Here is the final version of the CDA ([PDF]({{< baseurl >}}/resources/cdafinal)) as enacted by Congress on February 1, 1996 and signed into law as the Communications Decency Act of 1996.
+Here is the final version of the CDA ({{< resource_link ddff6196-875b-7752-6f70-ae2ae1f54b71 "PDF" >}}) as enacted by Congress on February 1, 1996 and signed into law as the Communications Decency Act of 1996.
 One key provision is Whoever...
 (1) in interstate or foreign communications knowingly... uses any interactive computer service to display in a manner available to a person under 18 years of age, any comment, request, suggestion, proposal, image, or other communication that, in context, depicts or describes, in terms patently offensive as measured by contemporary community standards... or (2) knowingly permits any telecommunications facility under such person's control to be used for an activity prohibited by paragraph (1)... shall be fined under title 18, United States Code, or imprisoned not more than two years, or both.

 John Perry Barlow, in disgust, posted a Cyberspace Independence Declaration on February 8.